Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 Focus on OWASP Top 10.

 The system prompt shapes the subagent’s behavior.
-The description helps Claude know when to delegate.
-The tools restrict what the personality can access.
+The description tells Claude when to delegate.
+The tools field restricts access.

 Best practices: One expertise area per subagent.
-Grant minimal tool access.
+Minimal tool access.
 Use haiku for simple tasks, sonnet for complex analysis.
 Run independent work in parallel.
+Need a template?
+Check out this subagent creation guide.

 Lifecycle Event